Thomas Henry Huxley: Early life

 At twenty he passed his First M.B. examination at the University of London, winning the gold medal for anatomy and physiology.
-However, he did not present himself for the final (Second M.B.) exams and consequently did not qualify with a university degree.
+However, he did not present himself for the final (Second M.B.) exams and consequently did not qualify for a university degree.
 His apprenticeships and exam results formed a sufficient basis for his application to the Royal Navy.